-For the research element itself (light grey box in Fig. 2), as you plan your paper for GC, consider the following process.
-It is much like a research process that will be familiar to geoscientists in their scientific work.
+to geoscientists in their scientific work.
 Be aware, however, that there are a couple of important points you may be unfamiliar with, particularly if it is not dominantly a curiosity-led investigation (e.g. with a more immediate eye on impact or behaviour change):

 - 1. Define your research question(s).
-For curiosity-led work (e.g. Hut et al., 2019) a testable hypothesis is the starting point but, more often than not, any work will benefit from a deeper question beyond simple evaluation.
-If you are planning to evaluate the impact or implementation of your activity you should first clearly define what 'success' looks like, i.e. what are you hoping to achieve?
+For curiosity-led work (e.g. Hut et al., 2019) a testable hypothesis is the starting point, but, more often than not, any work will benefit from a deeper question beyond simple evaluation.
+If you are planning to evaluate the impact or implementation of your activity you should first clearly define what "success" looks like; i.e. what are you hoping to achieve?
 If you have carried out your activity already, then ensure you draft a clear research question before you continue with data collection and analysis.
 If possible, success metrics should be benchmarked against published data.
 In all cases we highly recommend that you draft the research question as you plan your geoscience communication activity. - 2.
-Identify appropriate methods to collect and analyse the data to answer the questions (Section 7 & 8).
-Here you need to test your geoscience communication-related hypothesis, or gauge how your activity has been successful.
+Identify appropriate methods to collect and analyse the data to answer the questions (Sects.
+7 and 8).
+Here you need to test your geoscience communication-related hypothesis or gauge how your activity has been successful.
 Illustratively, think about what data you need to evaluate your hypothesis.
-Alternatively, what sort of analysis, evaluation, or interrogation will you do to determine the effectiveness, or otherwise, of your project? - 3.
-Ethical approval (Section 9).
+Alternatively, what sort of analysis, evaluation, or interrogation will you do to determine the effectiveness, or otherwise, of your project?

+- 3. Obtain ethical approval (Sect.
+9).
 This important element likely differs from the research processes that many geoscientists are used to.
-If your data-gathering methods involve interviewing or collecting data from human subjects, be sure to obtain ethical approval before you start the data-gathering process (and follow required specified ethical practices throughout the research and writing process).

-- 4. Collect data.
-This will involve familiar issues (e.g. organisational, logistical). - 5.
-Analyse the data: As with any research, this is often time-consuming and challenging.
-The case studies (Section 6) illustrate types of analysis, and Section 8 gives a scattering of examples used in GC papers as pointers to the methodological skills that may be required. - 6.
-Write your paper (Section 10).
+If your data-gathering methods involve interviewing or collecting data from human subjects, be sure to obtain ethical approval before you start the data-gathering process (and follow required specified ethical practices throughout the research and writing process). - 4.
+Collect data.
+This will involve familiar issues (e.g. organizational, logistical). - 5.
+Analyse the data.
+As with any research, this is often time-consuming and challenging.
+The case studies (Sect.
+6) illustrate types of analysis, and Sect.
+8 gives a scattering of examples used in GC papers as pointers to the methodological skills that may be required. - 6.
+Write your paper (Sect.
+10).
 Remember that the audience of GC spans many fields and disciplines.
-When writing your paper, please endeavour to write clearly and concisely, avoid jargon (see e.g. Venhuizen et al., 2019) and include critical structural elements you will be familiar with (e.g. introduction, methods, results, discussion, conclusions).
+When writing your paper, please endeavour to write clearly and concisely, avoid jargon (see, for example, Venhuizen et al., 2019), and include critical structural elements you will be familiar with (e.g. introduction, methods, results, discussion, conclusions).

-The best geoscience communication efforts will be informed by research and will contribute to research.
-In the following section we give some examples of this.
+The best geoscience communication efforts will be in-formed by research and will contribute to research.
+In the following section, we give some examples of this.

-6 Three Case Studies
+6 Three case studies

-To illuminate aspects of the process of creating a publishable piece of geoscience communication, and the framework in Figure 240 2, three examples published in GC have been selected.
+To illuminate aspects of the process of creating a publishable piece of geoscience communication and the framework in Fig. 2, three examples published in GC have been selected.
 Examples 1 and 2 illustrate the spectrum of authors' motivation, while the third exemplifies the potential benefits of reaching out to colleagues across disciplines for support and collaboration.